spinsirr/leetcode/README.md

-# leetcode
+# leetcode recording

-# It's just a noob in programming striving in the ocean of ALGORITHM;
+## It's just a project noting a noob in programming striving in the ocean of ALGORITHM;